JahnStar/PowerPoint-InteractiveAI/README.md

-# PowerPoint Chatbot with Image Drawing
+# PowerPoint Chatbot with Image Generation

 PowerPoint Chatbot is a VBA macro-enabled PowerPoint presentation that integrates with OpenAI's API to create a chatbot and draw images based on user prompts using Stable Diffusion API.